nabeel-oz/qlik-py-tools/docs/scikit-learn.md

 Additional metrics are available for evaluating the model when using k-fold cross validation or hold-out testing.

-The `sklearn_Get_Metrics` can be used if the model was evaluated during the call to `sklearn_Fit`.
+The `sklearn_Get_Metrics` function can be used if the model was evaluated during the call to `sklearn_Fit`.
 This happens by default unless the `cv` parameter was not passed and `test_size` is set to zero in the execution arguments.

 The `sklearn_Get_Metrics` function only requires the model name as the input.
 Arguments to the scikit-learn functions used in calculating the metrics can be provided using the `PyTools.sklearn_Setup_Adv` function.
 For more details refer to the section on [Metrics Arguments](#metrics-arguments).